vasyas/redux-action-object/README.md

 const { actionCreators, reducer } = actionObject.split(new TodoModel());
 ```

-*actionCreators* is an object with property keys equals to method names in the model.
+*actionCreators* is an object with property keys equals to the method names in the model.
 Property values are Redux action
 creators.
 Action type will be equals to method name.
 For the code above, actionCreators will be:

 ```